Sons of Anarchy: Season 5 (2012)

 In retaliation for the death of Veronica Pope (Laroy's girlfriend, who was also the daughter of powerful Oakland kingpin Damon Pope), the Niners attack SAMCRO and ambush a cargo shipment.
-With the death of Piney Winston and the growing conflict between the Niners and SAMCRO, along with several home invasions targeting people linked to the club, Jax is forced to meet with Damon Pope, to face a new threat unlike anything SAMCRO has ever faced.
+With the death of Piney Winston and the growing conflict between the Niners and SAMCRO, along with several home invasions targeting people linked to the club, Jax is forced to meet with Damon Pope, to deal with a new threat unlike anything SAMCRO has ever faced.

 Season 6 (2013)

 Following the arrest of Tara and Clay, Jax struggles to hold SAMCRO together while Tara is imprisoned.
-Toric approaches both Tara and Clay and offers them deals in exchange for giving up SAMCRO; both initially refuse, but Clay later relents when confronted with being thrown into the prison's general population and assuredly being killed by inmates paid off by Damon Pope's men as a retaliation for Pope's murder.
+Toric approaches both Tara and Clay and offers them deals in exchange for giving up SAMCRO.
+Both initially refuse, but Clay later relents when confronted with being thrown into the prison's general population and assuredly being killed by inmates paid off by Damon Pope's men as a retaliation for Pope's murder.
 Juice returns to Charming after helping Bobby relocate after stepping down as VP, which angers Chibs, who doesn't believe Juice has been punished enough for talking to cops and later beats him.
 With the death of Clay, Gemma and Nero's romance becomes stronger.
-Tara is murdered and the tables get turned for the club.
+Tara is murdered by Gemma and the tables get turned for the club.

 Season 7 (2014)

 Jax struggles with his recent loss and turns himself in to the authorities.
 While in jail, Jax makes decisions that radically alter the direction of the club and uses it to exact revenge for the death of his wife.
-With Bobby's death in the ensuing war, the hate and lies are fuelled, created by Gemma and Juice, who are on the run and hiding from the club.
+With Bobby's death in the ensuing war, the hate and lies are fueled, created by Gemma and Juice, who are on the run and hiding from the club.
 After Jax learns the truth, he works to make things right with all parties involved.
 The series ends with Jax making the ultimate sacrifice to complete his part of the story of SAMCRO and fulfill his father's vision.